cardano-foundation/developer-portal/docs/get-started/installing-cardano-node.md

 cabal configure --with-compiler=ghc-8.10.7
 ```

-#### You will need to run following commands on M1, those commands will set some cabal related options before building
+#### You will need to run following commands on M1, those commands will set some cabal related options and setting path for llvm, assuming that your exact llvm version is 13.0.1_2

 ```
 echo "package trace-dispatcher" >> cabal.project.local